bulldozer2003/CsvImport/README.md

 usually because of a bad url or a bad formatted row.
 You can check `error.log` for information.

+Currently, only imported items are counted.

 Warning
 -------

 Use it at your own risk.

-It's always recommended to backup your files and database so you can roll back if needed.
+It's always recommended to backup your files and database regularly so you can roll back if needed.

 Troubleshooting
 ---------------

-See online [Csv Import issues] and [GitHub Csv Import issues].
+See online [Csv Import issues] and [fork issues].

 License